-The breaking of deep-water surface waves represents one of the most interesting and most challenging problems of fluid mechanics.
+The breaking of deep-water surface waves represents an interesting and challenging problem of fluid mechanics.
 Such breaking is a strongly nonlinear intermittent random process, very rapid compared to other processes in the system of surface waves in general and wind-generated waves in particular.
 The distribution of breaking on the water surface is not continuous, but its role in maintaining the energy balance within the continuous wind-wave field is critical.
 Despite the significant research effort devoted to the subject in the past decades, a compelling physical understanding and mathematical description of the phenomenon remain elusive.